blmali/Big-Mart-Sales/README.md

 # Big-Mart-Sales
 Using this model, I will try to understand the properties of products and stores which play a key role in increasing sales.
 And this contest held on Analytics vidya.
-We have train (8523) and test (5681) data set, train data set has both input and output variable(s).
+This problem contained train (8523) and test (5681) data set, train data set has both input and output variable(s).
 You need to predict the sales for test data set.